Henry Sturgis Drinker: Personal life

 Drinker married Aimee Ernesta “Etta” Beaux on December 2, 1879.
-Etta (1852-1939) also had suffered significant childhood loss.
-When she was 3, her mother died within days of giving birth to her sister, Cecilia.
+Etta also had suffered significant childhood loss.
+When she was 3, her mother died within days of giving birth to her sister, Cecilia Beaux.
 Unable to cope, their French father left the girls in Philadelphia with his wife's widowed mother, Mrs. John Wheeler Leavitt, and returned to France.
-He made visits to the United States, but never had a close relationship with either daughter.
-Cecilia displayed artistic talent as a teen, and took private lessons with the art teacher at her finishing school; Catherine Drinker (Henry's older sister).

 Henry and Etta Drinker had six children: